Protalix BioTherapeutics Inc. (PLX) Shares Up Despite Recent Market Volatility

 Rodman & Renshaw gave a rating of “Buy” to PLX, setting the target price at $3.50 in the report published on April 04th of the previous year.

-After a stumble in the market that brought PLX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.50% of loss for the given period.
+After a stumble in the market that brought PLX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.30% of gains for the given period.

 Insider Trading